Writing as Spiritual Practice

 Rev. James Martin, S.J., is an American Jesuit priest, writer, and editor-at-large of the Jesuit magazine America.
 In 2017, Pope Francis appointed Martin as a consultant to the Vatican's Secretariat for Communications.
 Martin is the author of a number of books, including the New York Times bestseller The Jesuit Guide to (Almost) Everything: A Spirituality for Real Life (2012).

-This event is hosted by Georgetown University's Office of the President and the Berkley Center for Religion, Peace, and World Affairs in partnership with the Office of Mission & Ministry, Office of Campus Ministry, and the John Main Center for Meditation and Interreligious Dialogue.
+This event was hosted by Georgetown University's Office of the President and the Berkley Center for Religion, Peace, and World Affairs in partnership with the Office of Mission & Ministry, Office of Campus Ministry, and the John Main Center for Meditation and Interreligious Dialogue.